Functional WMMSE Algorithm for Multiuser Continuous Aperture Array Systems: Introduction

+Continuous aperture array (CAPA) systems have emerged as a potential technique for future wireless communication, offering enhanced beamforming flexibility over conventional spatially discrete antenna arrays (SPDAs)~\cite{CAPA_based, Continuous_aperture_arrays}.
+A CAPA system can be viewed as an extreme SPDA where the number of antennas approaches infinity.
+This turns the conventional beamforming design problem into the task of determining a continuous current distribution function on the CAPA.
+The shift from a discrete to a continuous domain inherently leads to functional optimization problems, which cannot be solved using conventional convex optimization methods.

+Recent work has investigated the optimization of beamforming for CAPA systems.
+A widely used approach is to discretize the continuous functions, making it suitable for conventional optimization methods.
+For instance, Fourier-based methods approximate the continuous beamforming and channel functions with a finite set of Fourier series~\cite{Wavenumber, Pattern_Division, On_the_SE}.
+This approach has been applied to single-user multi-stream CAPA systems~\cite{Wavenumber} and later extended to multiuser uplink and downlink scenarios~\cite{Pattern_Division, On_the_SE}.
+Through the discretization, only the coefficients of the basis functions are optimized, with which the continuous functions can be reconstructed.
+While this indirect optimization effectively circumvents the challenging functional optimization, it introduces approximation errors that degrade performance and necessitates a large number of basis functions, which increases with carrier frequency and CAPA size, resulting in high complexity~\cite{Beamforming_Design}.

-To address approximation errors and reduce computational complexity, the calculus of variations (CoV) method have been explored to directly optimize the continuous beamforming functions for CAPA systems~\cite {Multi_Group_Multicast, Beamforming_Design}.
-In ~\cite{Multi_Group_Multicast}, an iterative CoV-based block coordinate descent algorithm was proposed for downlink multicast scenarios, where the CAPA-based base station (BS) serves multiple single-antenna users.
-For the scenarios where both the BS and a single-user are equipped with CAPAs, an iterative CoV-based algorithm was derived to optimize the beamforming design~\cite{Beamforming_Design}.
-While the CoV approach addresses the limitations of Fourier-based methods, the derived beamforming functions are mainly tailored to specific scenarios, and extending them to new cases involves complex~derivation.
+To directly optimize continuous beamforming functions, the calculus of variations (CoV) method has been applied to CAPA systems~\cite{Beamforming_Design,Multi_Group_Multicast}.
+In~\cite{Multi_Group_Multicast}, an iterative CoV-based block coordinate descent algorithm was proposed for downlink multicast scenarios, where a base station (BS) equipped with CAPA serves multiple single-antenna users.
+In~\cite{Beamforming_Design}, a CoV-based beamforming algorithm was designed for cases where both the BS and a single user are equipped with CAPAs.
+However, these methods do not apply to the case where both the BS and multiple users are equipped with CAPAs.
+This multiuser multi-CAPA system results in a more complex functional optimization problem than those addressed in~\cite{Beamforming_Design,Multi_Group_Multicast}.